 Consider the “visual pace.”
 Gardens viewed up close allow for more complexity; plantings seen by passing motorists will be more effective when simple.

 The hot and spicy colors in this front yard in Piedmont, California, aren’t for everyone; it takes courage to put on such a bold show.

 In early spring, bright orange flowers contrast beautifully with foliage in deep purple, dark green, and lime green―with tall red and yellow tulips as accents.

 “It’s a busy garden, but the masses of orange make it work,” says the designer.

 Design: Bob Clark, Oakland (510/633-1391)

-Mild-climate gardeners needn't pine for snow in winter.
-It's easy to create the look of a light dusting of snow ― all frosty and cool ― with an all-white planting.
-Designed for a long season of bloom, the planting shown at left covers a two-tiered rock retaining wall.
+Mild-climate gardeners needn’t pine for snow in winter.
+It’s easy to create the look of a light dusting of snow―all frosty and cool―with an all-white planting.
+Designed for a long season of bloom, the planting shown here covers a two-tiered rock retaining wall.